nhtua/koa-starter-kit/README.md

 # Koa Starter Kit
 For Babel Sarter-Kit, please see [Babel/Node Server Example](https://github.com/babel/example-node-server).

 Koa Starter Kit (KSK) is a basic setup template for the quick starting with Koa2.
-It was written in ES6 with a little messily primitive Javascript syntax that helps you get started easier than ever building NodeJS API.
+It was written in ES6 with a little messily primitive Javascript syntax that helps you get started building NodeJS API easier than ever.

 KSK includes some lovely common setup: